 The illuminance is a quantity defined in the area of photometry, which is used for quantifying the intensity of illumination, e.g. on an office desk.
-In contrast to a physical quantity like the irradiance (the corresponding quantity in radiometry), it takes into account the wavelength-dependent sensitivity of the human eye.
+In contrast to a physical quantity like the irradiance (the corresponding quantity in radiometry), it takes into account the wavelength-dependent sensitivity of the human eye, typically for photopic vision.
 The related radiometric quantity is the irradiance, specified in units of W/m2, from which one can calculate the illuminance using a luminosity function.

 The SI units of that quantity are lux (lx).
 1 lux corresponds to a luminous flux of 1 lumen per square meter (1 lm/m2).
 This is what is approximately reached by the light of the full Moon on the surface of Earth.

 Illuminance values can be measured with photometers.
 Such a device can contain a photodiode, equipped with a suitable optical filter so as to match the wavelength-dependent responsivity of the human eye.